2020 MLB Transactions, News and Predictions

 As the MLB offseason trade season and cold winter sports are drawing closer to their finales, we instinctively recognize the changing seasons and what they mean.

-The sun is coming out longer, the birds are chirping, and MLB’s Spring Training is heading for the warmer parts of our great country.
+MLB’s Spring Training is heading for the warmer parts of our great country, namely Arizona and Florida.

 The first games of the 2020 Spring Training will take place on February 21st, where the Tigers, Twins and Red Sox will take on various college teams.